 What would your readers be most surprised to learn about you?

 I can juggle a chainsaw, a bowling pin, and a live chicken.
 Also, I didn’t know that I’d be a writer at an early age.
 I wasn’t even much of a reader.
 It came later.
 In my teens, as I said early, my main focus was on hanging out.
 I’m pretty good at it, by the way!
 So that’s what I’d say to you, dear reader: Hey, you never

 Where do you find inspiration for your writing?

-Since I usually write realistic nonfiction, I try to begin with an accurate understanding of a child’s world, often by sitting in on various classrooms in my community.
-I have three children, ages 8, 10, and 16, so that helps me stay connected.
+Since I usually write realistic fiction, I try to begin with an accurate understanding of a child’s world, often by sitting in on various classrooms in my community.
 I don’t think you can examine something like “childhood” under a microscope, like a lab technician in a cold, white room.
 For a writer, you’ve got to feel it, and for whatever reason, I still remember.